Euston Square, Camden

 Most of Euston Grove was erased when Euston station was extended in the 1960s.
 The part that bisects Euston Square is now all that remains.

 The west side of Euston Square Gardens has been sacrificed to the HS2 construction project, which is having a major impact on the Euston area.
-Despite protests – including non-violent direct action – the west garden’s lovely London planes were felled so that the station’s taxi rank could be relocated above ground, as shown in the photo at the top of this article.
+Despite protests – including non-violent direct action – most of the west garden’s lovely London planes were felled so that the station’s taxi rank could be relocated above ground, as shown in the photo at the top of this article.

 Postal district: NW1